siam3310/HSC-Notes-by-Siam/SUPABASE_SETUP.md

 -- 4. Create a policy to grant full access (SELECT, INSERT, UPDATE, DELETE) to authenticated users with the 'service_role'.
 -- This is necessary for the admin panel to manage all notes, including drafts.
+-- NOTE: The web client will NOT use this policy.
+We will use a separate admin client on the server for these operations.
 CREATE POLICY "Full access for service role"
 ON public.notes
 FOR ALL